netzzwergeGithub/bootcontrol/README.md

 ### Test your assistant

-After doing that you should test the system by activating the dialog saying your hotword (e.g. hey snips) to see if you can reboot you system via speech command, saying:
+After doing that you should test the system by activating the dialog saying your hotword (e.g. hey snips) to see if you can reboot your system via speech command, saying:
 ```
 hey snips
 reboot